TheDaisyMoon/portfolio/README.md

 - add my cv
 - probably change the bootstrap elements
 - probably add some visual elements
+- Upload it on my domain to be able to link the result here.

 I'm a newbie at coding so it's pretty basic.
 Suggestions/tips would be life saving !